Free-Pascal-meets-SDL-Website/kiss_sdl4fp/README.md

 * unit names correspond to c file names
 * function, variable, constant names are kept as in the original code, although they contradict typical Pascal naming conventions
-* helper functions are sometimes used, although not always really necessary
+* helper functions are used as in original to enhance code readability
 * no use of OOP functionality, although writing wrappers could be done easily

 Nevertheless, the nature of Pascal made deviations from this rule necessary or